Zamiell/stardew-valley/Min-Max_Guide.md

 - Exit south to the forest.
 (The time should be around 9:20 AM.)
 - Use a screenshot and/or zoom to check the Cindersap Forest for foragables so that you can plan your route.
   - Pick up all foragable items along the way.
-  - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Jas at 11:20 AM).
+  - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Marnie at 11:50 AM).
-- Meet Jas as she walks from her house to her swing around 11:20 AM.
+- Meet Jas as she walks from her house to her swing between 11:20 AM and 12:00 noon.
-- Meet Haley as she walks towards Leah's house passing it around 11:40 AM.
+- Meet Haley as she walks west and south towards her photography spot between 11:40 and 12:10.
+This is a good time to kill extra weeds if you are ahead of schedule.
 - Go to town.
 - Check the two garbage cans next to Jodi's house + Haley's house and clear the weeds between them if you have time.
   - It is optimal to pause immediately after checking a garbage can.
 This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
 (This is similar to the strategy where it is optimal to pause when a tree is falling down.)
   - Note that in general, checking garbage cans is a huge waste of time, so the route only does this on the first two days.
-- Meet Emily inside of her house as soon she leaves her room at 12:10 PM.
+- Meet Emily inside of her house after she reaches her living room at 12:20 PM.
+Or meet her later at the Saloon; she arrives there at 4:10.
-- Meet Penny sitting under the tree to the west of the graveyard.
-She leaves for home at 12:30 PM.
-- Meet Marnie walking south from Pierre's General Store.
-She arrives at Emily's door at about 12:30 PM.
+- Meet Marnie walking west home from Pierre's General Store.
+She arrives at Emily's door at 12:50 PM, so be outside before then.
 - Go to the beach.
-- Leave any beach foraging items on the ground.
+- Hoe any needed first artifact, but leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)
-- Meet Elliott standing south of his cabin near the fire ring.
+- Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 P.M.
-- Check for + hoe artifact spots.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).
 - Check the garbage cans next to the museum + blacksmith.